 With the onset of the COVID-19 pandemic, some funding changes and freezes that were announced in 2019, such as the cost sharing increase for Public Health, have been deferred or delayed until further notice.
-The 2020 Provincial Budget has been delayed until the fall of 2020.
-As details of the Provincial budget are released, staff will assess the impacts to funding, service levels, and service delivery models.
-Unfortunately, the timing of the Provincial budget in the fall of 2020 will be too late to inform Council's 2021 budget decision making, based on the proposed timelines.
+In addition, a number of funding announcements have been made in response to the pandemic which may carry over into 2021.
+The economic uncertainty caused by the COVID-19 pandemic, also resulted in the delay of the Provincial Budget announcement to the fall of 2020.
+Given that external funding represents one quarter of Peel's budgeted revenue, the Provincial budget could have a significant impact on Peel's 2021 Budget.